List of Power Rangers Megaforce characters: Robo Knight

 Robo Knight is voiced by Chris Auer in the TV series and by Richard Epcar in the video game adaption.

 Allies

 Gosei

 Gosei is a supernatural guardian, who was mentored by Zordon and was tasked to be Earth's guardian.
 Awakened by the threat of the Warstar, he summons five teenagers to become the Mega Rangers power card and words.
 He has taken the appearance of a tiki head, believing it would ease the Rangers into accepting his existence as it is something they are familiar with.[1]
 The Gosei Morphers are modelled after him and the Megazords in Power Rangers Megaforce are named after him.
-In Super Megaforce Troy tells Gosei to locate Robo Knight but he won't, Gosei give the rangers with there new Morphers and new zords to banish armada from earth.
+In Super Megaforce Troy tells Gosei to locate Robo Knight but he won't, Gosei give the rangers with there new Morphers and new Zords to banish the Armada from Earth.

-Gosei is voiced by Geoffrey Dolan in the TV series and by Jamieson Price in the video game adaption.
+Gosei is voiced by Geoff Dolan in the TV series and by Jamieson Price in the video game adaption.